sudhakar-mamillapalli/codingtest/README.md

 We find number of cpus in the system and start as many worker threads and give each of them the rx end of a channel where they will receive input records to process.
-The main thread creates as many mpsc channels as worker threads count.
+The main thread creates as many mpsc channels as the worker thread count.

 The main thread reads inputs records from a file  and deserializes then using serde/csv and based on client id distributes the work to one of the worker